 The Nik collection is known for its quality presets.
-Click through these, and you’ll see various HDR options.
-The program lets you further control how your image looks and how much of the effect is applied.
+If you click through these, you’ll see various HDR options.
+The program lets you further control how much of the effect is applied.

 Saving the HDR image takes it back into Lightroom.

 HDR Efex Pro is an easy-to-use and powerful tool which is a must-have extension for Lightroom.
 Especially for landscape photography.

 Nik HDR Efex Pro is available for Windows and Mac.